wpickachu/usdc-bridge/readme.md

 ### 2. Steps

 1. First step in the deployment process is to deploy chainbridge contracts on the source chain.
+This can be done through the following command.
 ```console
 cb-sol-cli --url $SRC_GATEWAY --privateKey $SRC_PK --gasPrice 10000000000 deploy \--bridge --erc20Handler \--relayers $SRC_ADDR \--relayerThreshold 1\ --chainId 0
 ```
-2. Once the bridge contracts have been deployed on the source chain, chainbridge-cli will provide us the contract addresses.
-These two addresses for bridge and handler can be pasted into the environment variables file we created as **SRC_BRIDGE** and **SRC_HANDLER** respectively.
+2. Once the bridge contracts have been deployed on the source chain, chainbridge-cli will provide us the newly deployed contract addresses.
+The addressess for bridge and handler can be pasted into the environment variables file we created as **SRC_BRIDGE** and **SRC_HANDLER** respectively.
+**Note:** Keep updating the environment variables after editing **vars** file.
-3. Configure the bridge contract to register the source token on the bridge and also configure the handler to be used with the command
+3. Configure the bridge contract to register source token on the bridge with resource id from **vars** file, and configure the handler to be used for executing deposits by issuing the following command.
 ```console
 cb-sol-cli --url $SRC_GATEWAY --privateKey $SRC_PK --gasPrice 10000000000 bridge register-resource \ --bridge $SRC_BRIDGE  \ --handler $SRC_HANDLER  \ --resourceId $RESOURCE_ID  \ --targetContract $SRC_TOKEN
 ```